NikolasEnt/decode-video-pytorch/README.md

 The talk's slides are available [here](https://docs.google.com/presentation/d/1Qw9Cy0Pjikf5IBdZIGVqK968cKepKN2GuZD6hA1At8s/edit?usp=sharing).

-It containes examples of different approaches to video frames decoding, which can be used for training deep learning models with PyTorch.
+It contains examples of different approaches to video frames decoding, which can be used for training deep learning models with PyTorch.

 ## Prerequisites